bigrevkev55/bigrevkev55/README.md

 - 👋 Hi, I’m @bigrevkev55
 - 👀 I’m interested in ...
-SQL, Python
+SQL, Python, Java
 - 🌱 I’m currently learning ...
-Python
+Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...My The Sweet Science Project
 - 📫 How to reach me ...bigrevkev55@yahoo.com

 <!---